LSEG-API-Samples/Article.EikonAPI.RDPLibrary.Python.PortfolioExposure/README.md

 2. Company's economic sector - *TR.TRBCEconomicSector*
 3. The country and geographic region where it is located - *TR.ExchangeCountry* and *TR.ExchangeRegion*

-**---@Agnes: why are these fields important to a portfolio manager---**
+These four fields are important for portfolio managers with a global focus, who would like to know which regions and countries they are placing their bets in, and how much exposure they have.
+After reviewing the current regional asset allocation, a portfolio manager may want to review their country or region allocation, if they are overweight in a particular one.
+There is also an increasing demand from investors, to invest in the ESG conscious portfolios and integrate that information in the performance report they receive.
+The pie chart shows the ESG score by region and it further breaks it down by country.

 **Eikon:**

-Eikon sample starts by loading the MSCI reference portfolio already built into Eikon and maintained by Refinitiv.
+Eikon sample starts by loading a sample portfolio already built into Eikon and maintained by Refinitiv.
 A user has the ability to load their custom portfolio into Eikon as well.
 In addition, this code can be run in the Codebook - which is a Refinitiv hosted Jupyter environment in the cloud, allowing the user to skip all the local configuration on their machine.

 It is important to note that Eikon data license does not allow a user to share the data with anyone else.
 Here is the key code snippet for getting all these data points from Eikon: